 (1) Any testator may deposit his will in the Office of the Public Trustee for safe custody or for acceptance or rejection after death.

-(2) Any person who has in his custody or control any testamentary paper of any insane patient, insane person, or represented person, may deposit the same in the Office of the Public Trustee upon oath, as he may direct, there to remain for safe custody.
+(2) Any person who has in his custody or control any testamentary paper of a person who has a mental illness (as defined in the Mental Health Act 2014 section 4) or represented person may deposit the same in the Office of the Public Trustee upon oath, as he may direct, there to remain for safe custody.

 (3) If the will is deposited for safe custody then, after the death of the testator, the Public Trustee shall deliver the same to such person as the testator may have directed in writing or, in the absence of such direction, to such person as the Public Trustee thinks entitled thereto.